cacttus/sketchy/README.md

 VSCode is set up so that F5 should build and run the project.

-This can be run manually with `build-dev.sh` or in node via
+The project can also be run manually with `build-dev.sh` or in node via

 `npm run build-dev`